- slide 1 of 7

 - Microsoft Publisher Fishbone Diagram for the 4 Ps – This template is a slight variation from the previous Excel form and is targeted more towards service industries.It includes the headings Policies, Procedures, People, and Plant.This is often referred to as the 4P Fishbone diagram.

 A PICK chart provides a simple way to organize and evaluate potential ways to improve an existing process.By arranging ideas on the basis of how easy they are to implement and how big a payoff can be obtained by implementation, each alternative can be placed in one of four categories:Possible, Implement, Challenge, Kill.It is from these four categories that the acronym PICK is derived.

 The following PICK chart templates are available as free downloads in the Project Management Media Gallery.

-Microsoft Excel 97-2003 PICK Chart Template – This is the same template as the Excel 2007 version, but was saved as an Excel 97-2003 workbook for the benefit of those who are using an older version of Microsoft Office.
+- Microsoft Excel 97-2003 PICK Chart Template – This is the same template as the above version, but was saved as an Excel 97-2003 workbook for the benefit of those who are using an older version of Microsoft Office.